aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 ## The Problem

-Remember that bit about a UI and API for you to keep track of your errors?
+Remember that bit I mentioned about how monitoring tools usually come with a UI and API for you to keep track of your errors?
 Just collecting data isn’t very helpful if you don’t look at it.
 And if you have a flood of data, you will have a tendency to ignore it.
 You must have a good way of filtering, aggregating, and visualizing the data so you can digest it quickly.
 You want some kind of dashboard you can put on the wall that you’ll see all the time.
 It should help you immediately answer some questions, like:

 * That feature we just released - did it cause a jump in errors?
 * Are errors trending up or trending down over the last few hours? days? weeks?